Conscious Marketing: Understanding Our Metaphors

 So many marketers are unconscious of the metaphors they’re using.
 They don’t realize that they are spreading values in the world that they would consciously disagree with, if they only took time to reflect on what they’re doing.

 If there’s dissonance between the marketer’s higher values and their actions, the audience can sense it, making it difficult to build long-term trust.

-Also, the more that the marketer becomes conscious of this inner discord, the more he will sabotage his efforts, eventually causing a crisis in his business.
+The more that the marketer becomes conscious of this inner discord, the more he’ll sabotage his own efforts, eventually causing a crisis in his business.

-This is what happened to me in 2013.
-From 2009–2013, I was doing marketing actions that didn’t align with my higher values.
+This is what happened to me.
+From 2009–2013, I was doing marketing that didn’t align with my higher values.
 As I became more conscious of it, I began (unknowingly) to sabotage my own marketing efforts.